Baseball and American Culture

 Wednesday, 11:00 a.m.-1:30 p.m.

-We will read Proust (in translation) as he should be read: hedonistically-with respect and admiration but also with delectation.
-A prodigious novel in seven volumes and 4,500 pages, In Search of Lost Time addresses literature's richest theme: desire-its remembrance, loss, perversion, defeat, triumph, and final resurgence in the form of art.
-Almost 100 years old, it remains a dazzling portrait of turn-of-the-century French beau monde and, even more, of the power and elegance of its narrator's sensibility.
-It is still unparalleled in how it combines breadth, virtuosity, and irony, the author's extraordinary psychological acuity and the glamour of his world, as well as how it merges social history, ennui, and lust.
-It is also one of the world's greatest, most pleasurable, and elating reads.
-Although Marcel Proust (1871-1922) is usually assumed to be France's greatest novelist, his prose is so layered and brilliant that, unfortunately, many readers begin at the beginning and never move on, reading the same gorgeous sentences again and again.
-But while the texture of In Search of Lost Time (association, evocation, magnification, play of words, and memory) may have been its most radical contribution to the art of the novel, this work cannot be understood until it has been read in its entirety.
+We will read Proust (in translation) as he should be read: hedonistically—with respect and admiration but also with delectation.
+A prodigious novel, 4,500 pages long, In Search of Lost Time addresses literature's richest theme: desire—its remembrance, transformation, perversion, defeat, and final resurgence in the form of art.
+More than 100 years old, often said to be the first modern novel, it remains a dazzling social history of the French beau monde and, even more, of the power and elegance of its author's sensibility.
+It is still unparalleled in how it combines self-examination with social history, extraordinary psychological acuity with the study of glamour and decadence, how it merges an audacious explosion of form with explorations of memory, attachment, deception, lust, jealousy, ambition, disappointment, and ennui.
+It is also one of the most pleasurable and elating reads.
+However, although Marcel Proust (1871-1922) is usually assumed to be France's greatest novelist, his prose is so layered and brilliant that, unfortunately, many readers begin at the beginning and never move past the first 50 pages, reading the same gorgeous sentences again and again.
+But while In Search of Lost Time's prose style (playing on association, evocation, magnification, punning, rhythm) may have been its most radical contribution to the art of the novel, it cannot be understood until it has been read once in its entirety.
 In this seminar, we will keep moving at a brisk pace through the work, merely glancing at its riches on our way, until we arrive at the uniquely euphoric experience of reading the final volume, Time Regained.
+Required reading: an average of 350 pages per week.

 New Media Law and Content Creation